The information in this article applies to:

 To control the height of automatic roofs

-- In the Floor Defaults dialog that displays, change the Finished Ceiling to 121 1/8", then click OK to close the dialog and apply the change.
+2. In the Floor Defaults dialog that displays, change the Rough Ceiling to your liking, then click OK to close the dialog.

-- On the Structure panel, check the box beside Balloon Through Ceiling Above.
+• On the Structure panel, check the Balloon Through Ceiling Above checkbox.

-- On the Roof panel, select the Full Gable Wall option, check the box beside Lower Wall Type if Split by Butting Roof, and then specify the wall type to be used for the interior wall portion.
+• On the Roof panel, select the Full Gable Wall option, check the Lower Wall Type if Split by Butting Roof checkbox, then specify the wall type to be used for the interior wall portion.

 In this example, an Interior-6 wall type is specified.

-- Click in an empty space in the room on the right to select it, then click the Open Object
+6. Click in an empty area in the room on the right to select it, then click the Open Object edit button.

-edit button and on the Structure panel of the Room Specification dialog that displays, delete the Finished Ceiling value and type in 97 1/8", then click OK to close the dialog and apply the change to this room.
+7. On the Structure panel of the Room Specification dialog that displays, specify a lower Rough Ceiling value, then click OK to close the dialog.

 It's important to remember that automatic roofs are generated based on the current ceiling heights.
 If you change the ceiling height after the roof is built, the height of the roof will not be affected until it's rebuilt.